Traceability

 Our approach to meeting traceability goals

-Cargill’s goal is to have all palm oil volumes we produce, trade (ship and physically handle) and process traceable to plantations by 2025.
-Our own plantations and mills in Indonesia are fully traceable and continue to be so as of 2022, but most of the palm oil we trade and process comes from third-party refiners, aggregators or mills.
-We achieved traceability to the mill level in 2015.
+Cargill’s goal is to have all palm oil volumes we produce, trade (ship and physically handle) and process traceable to plantations (TTP) by 2025.
+Our own plantations and mills in Indonesia have been fully traceable since 2015, but most of the palm oil we trade and process comes from third-party refiners, aggregators or mills.

-Our strategies for achieving our traceability-to-plantation goal are based on the following factors:
+Strategies for achieving our TTP goal are based on the following factors:

 - Traceability to plantations is a resource-intensive process, so Cargill prioritizes the collection of data in high-priority landscapes where the risk of noncompliance is greater.

-- We focus on collecting traceability-to-plantation data in origins where we buy directly from mills (primarily in Malaysia and Latin America, where most of our volume comes from Brazil, Colombia and Guatemala).
+- We focus on collecting TTP data in origins where we buy directly from mills (primarily in Malaysia and Latin America, while most of our volume comes from Brazil, Colombia and Guatemala).

 - For indirect purchases from traders and refiners, we request plantation-level information from our direct counterparts and support them to collect this data over time.